awjchen/SonoCleaner/SonoCleaner/usersGuide/usersGuide.md

 external to the distance traces, such as an external measure of distance at a known point in the trace, which is not within the scope of this software tool.

+One way to obtain some knowledge of absolute distances is to use an oscilloscope to verify, at some point in a distance trace, that the sonomicrometer triggers on the rising edge of first ridge of a strong, well-defined ultrasound pulse.
+This would allow one to rule out the contribution of sonomicrometry artifacts to the distance measurement at that point.

+At this point, however, there may still remain confounding factors, depending on one's intended uses for the distance traces.
+For example, for 3D-reconstructions from sonomicrometry distance traces, one may need to account for the radii of sonomicrometry crystals, due to the increased speed of sound through their epoxy shells.

 ---

 ## Examples of bad data